Tyrn/wei/the-insider-en.typ

      Kissur  stood and shook his head  purposelessly, slowly coming  back in this world.
 The Earthman was lying on the car hood like a squashed frog.
 His white shirt and tie were hopelessly soiled with cranberry juice.
-The traffic light at the  intersection blinked and changed color  -  the fugurine  of  a god-protector  of intersections sparkled  with  green light.
+The traffic light at the  intersection blinked and changed color---the fugurine  of  a god-protector  of intersections sparkled  with  green light.
 Kissur  finally came to his senses.
 He chewed his lips and retrieved his round wallet out of a pocket.
 Kissur didn't respect plastic.
-He got out  everything that he  had in  the  wallet - he  vaguely remembered that  it was twenty or maybe  fifty thousand -  rolled the money in a wad and  stuck it in the Earthmans's split lips.
+He got out  everything that he  had in  the  wallet---he  vaguely remembered that  it was twenty or maybe  fifty thousand---rolled the money in a wad and  stuck it in the Earthmans's split lips.
 He didn't want them to say that he beat people free of charge.

      Then he got in his car and left.